molliemarie/MSIA-D3Course-2019/Projects&Exercises/TreeMap/README.md

 7. First, we need to reset the value of the year variable.
 Do you remember the javascript keyword [`this`](https://www.w3schools.com/js/js_this.asp)?
 It allows us to grab information from the element in question - in this case, the button we just pushed.

 Now, look again at the button html.
 What is it from within each input that we'd like to grab?
 If you're not sure, look again at the `setTreemap` function we created.
 What value is needed?
+Try giving it a look before moving on.

 .